pattan9955/tp/docs/UserGuide.md

 `clear ingredient`, `clear recipe`

-To exit Fridgy, simply close the application window.
+To exit Fridgy, type `exit`, or simply close the application window.

 --------------------------------------------------------------------------------------------------------------------